nchah/mongo2elasticsearch/README.md

 ## Dependencies

-Dependencies and utilities that are used for each script.
+Dependencies and utilities that are required for each script.

 ```
 scripts